 Is Organic Food Worth the Extra Money?

-Some of the prices that were listed above might seem a bit high.
-However, organic food is more than worth the investment to many consumers.
+So, organic food is more than worth the investment to many consumers.

 Knowing that they don’t have pesticides and growth hormones provides great peace of mind.
 While no studies point directly at the negative health benefits of non-organic foods, it’s still nice to know what you’re eating.